 - How educated are they about the market and available products?

-- How likely are they to adopt new products?
+- Are they likely to adopt new products?

 Check out last week’s article on customer research techniques to help answer these questions.